 Defining Application Components Not Based on Services

-The Application Component view page now includes a Has Resource column that displays the name of the associated resource for an application component.
+The Application Component view page now also includes a Has Resource column that displays the name of the associated resource for an application component.

 In the example above, we are defining a “SAN Store” that depends on a device named “sh-SAN-Cluster01”.
 If we’d like, we can also identify the Responsible Department, and choose which organizational groups are affected by this application component.